Procedural-Tim/Svelte-Components/README.md

 # Vision

-An easy to use web based data visualization and transformation library built in Svelte.
+An easy to use web based data visualization and transformation library built by Svelte kit and using the Svelte framework.

 # Philosophy (not fully implemented)